 Their large tomes are great for first-time travelers, books that cover entire continents like Africa, the Middle East, the Caribbean or even Europe.
 But then the series drills down to regions (Eastern Europe or Southern Africa), countries, city guides, road maps, phrasebooks and specialist themes like national parks, travel writing or cookbooks.
 Because of its scope and resources, it can cover more than anyone.

 An LP advantage is their excellent hand-drawn maps which are a great help in getting around new towns.
-Practical and user-friendly, and great for planning the perfect journey.
+On the other hand, the series has been sold and re-sold and, sadly, has lost much of its soul.
+I sometimes get the feeling they've been written in haste by people

 This is possibly Lonely Planet's main competitor, especially since it switched from a more narrative style of writing to small, bite-sized sections.
 The two series were once far easier to tell apart.

 When confronted with a choice between the two, I'll usually buy the more recent one.

 One tiny criticism I have is that the special interest "boxes" are too faint to read easily.
 On the other hand, the paper is a bit thinner so there's more information in the same space.

 Like LP, Rough Guides go beyond travel and explore music (from World Music to Opera), culture and other specialties.
-Although it's a matter of personal preference, I might have a tiny soft spot for Rough Guides - there's something friendly and aware about them, maybe a bit less corporate.
+Although it's a matter of personal preference, I might have a soft spot for Rough Guides – there's something friendly and aware about them, maybe a bit less corporate and more culturally oriented.